reserve-protocol/reserve-index-dtf/README.md

   uint256 low; // D27{UoA/tok} (0, 1e54]
   uint256 high; // D27{UoA/tok} (0, 1e54]
 }

-/// AUCTION_LAUNCHER trust level for prices
-enum PriceControl {
-  NONE, // cannot revise prices at all
-  PARTIAL, // can revise prices, within bounds
-  FULL // can revise prices arbitrarily
-}
 ```

-During `openAuction` the `AUCTION_LAUNCHER` can revise any of the variables within the provided ranges.
-If the auction is opened permissionlessly, the pre-approved spot estimates will be used instead.
+###### Rebalance Limits

+On start rebalance, the `REBALANCE_MANAGER` provides a range of basket limits to target that define the path of the overall rebalance.
+The `low` point represents how many basket units to buy, and the `high` point represents how many basket units to sell.
+The `spot` point is a constantly-revised point estimate used in the event of an unrestricted caller.
+It must always lie between the `low` and `high` points.

+###### Basket Weights

+For each token supplied to the rebalance the `REBALANCE_MANAGER` provides `low`, `spot`, and `high` weight estimates.
+Similar to the rebalance limits, the `low` point represents the point to buy up to and the `high` the point to sell down to.
+The `spot` is a constantly-revised point estimate applied in the event of an unrestricted caller.
+It must always lie between the `low` and `high` points.

+If `RebalanceControl.weightControl` is set, the `AUCTION_LAUNCHER` can help define the basket unit as the auctions progress.
+This is best suited for Folios targeting a particular % breakdown of assets at all times, as opposed to Folios that have single monthly or quarterly targets that can be handled purely by rebalance limits.

 ###### Price

-For each token supplied to the rebalance, the `REBALANCE_MANAGER` provides a `low` and `high` price estimate.
-These should be set such that in the vast majority (99.9%+) of scenarios, the asset's price on secondary markets lies within the provided range, and the slippage from imprecision is not too large.
-The maximum allowable price range for a token is 1e2: `high / low` must be <= 1e2.
+For each token supplied to the rebalance the `REBALANCE_MANAGER` must provide a `low` and `high` price estimate.
+These should be set such that in the vast vast majority of scenarios, the asset's price later on secondary markets will lie within the provided range even after any timelock delays.
+The slippage from block-to-block price imprecision must also not be too large.
+The maximum allowable price range for a token is `1e2`, so the largest an auction can be is over 4 magnitudes.
+This is an extreme case and not the typical usage for a non-degen Folio that wishes to maintain optimal execution.

-If the price of an asset rises above its `high` price, this can result in a loss of value for Folio holders due to the auction price curve on a token pair starting at too-low-a-price.
-In this case it would be the job of the `AUCTION_LAUNCHER` to end the rebalance.
+Note: if the price of an asset goes outside its approved range, this can result in loss of value for Folio holders with value going to MEV searchers.
+In this case it is the job of the `AUCTION_LAUNCHER` to end the rebalance before loss can occur.

 When an auction is started, the `low` and `high` prices for both assets are used to calculate a `startPrice` and `endPrice` for the auction, with the `startPrice` representing the most-optimistic price and `endPrice` representing the most-pessimistic price.

-There are 3 ways the `AUCTION_LAUNCHER` can control the price of an asset, depending configuration:

-1. **PriceControl.NONE**

-- The `REBALANCE_MANAGER` provides a list of NONZERO prices for each token.
-- The `AUCTION_LAUNCHER` cannot edit or narrow prices.

-2. **PriceControl.PARTIAL**

-- The `REBALANCE_MANAGER` provides a list of NONZERO prices for each token
-- The `AUCTION_LAUNCHER` can narrow the `low`/`high` range for any token before each auction

-3. **PriceControl.FULL**

-- The `REBALANCE_MANAGER` provides a list of NONZERO prices for each token
-- The `AUCTION_LAUNCHER` can fully edit prices before each auction
+If `RebalanceControl.priceControl` is set, the `AUCTION_LAUNCHER` can select a subset price range of the overall `low-high` range to use for each auction.
+This grants an additional responsibility to the `AUCTION_LAUNCHER` that allows them to achieve better execution but also grants them the ability to begin auctions at dishonest prices that clear immediately to MEV searchers.

 ###### Price Curve